JCqwerty19/excel/README.md

 7. Run migrations to create the necessary database tables with `php artisan migrate`.

-8.Launch server `php artisan serve`.

-9. Start the Laravel development server with php artisan serve.
+8. Start the Laravel development server with `php artisan serve`.
 You can now access the application at http://localhost:8000.

 ---
 Best regards,